PTSD, TBI, PSYCHIATRIC, MEDICAL ALERT

 Kingsley is a most unusual looking pooch!
-He caught the assessor’s eye at the shelter with his long Dane like legs and sweet Bulldog like face.
+He caught the assessor’s eye at the shelter with his long Dane-like legs and sweet Bulldog-like face.
 He did well meeting with other dogs and did not seem to mind the cat either.
-Because of his large size, he is great with kids, although he may accidentally knock over a little one, so a home with older children, if any, is recommended.
+Because of his large size, although he adores children, a home with older children, if any, is recommended.
+If you have little ones, just be careful that his size and desire to play is monitored!

-Kingsley is house trained and very treat motivated so he can be trained to do a great deal of things.
-He is not particularly drawn to balls and frisbees so he may not be the perfect retrieval candidate.
+Kingsley is house-trained and very treat motivated, so he can be trained to do a great deal of things.
+He is very intelligent.
+Kingsley is not particularly drawn to balls and frisbees, so he may not be the perfect retrieval candidate.
 Kingsley loves car rides and is always eager for the next trip out.
-He is working hard not to pull on the leash as he just loves going places, and the assigned trainer will be continuing his training.
+He is working hard not to pull on the leash as he just loves going places, and the assigned trainer will be continuing his training and solidifying “heeling” techniques.

-Kingsley will be excellent for a handler with PTSD.
-His love of wanting to be with his handler along with his awesome appearance is just a perfect combination.
+Kingsley will be excellent for a handler with PTSD or any Psychiatric Disabilities.
+His love of wanting to be with his handler, creating that loving bond, along with his magnificent appearance is just a perfect combination!

-Kingsley would be suited for a handler older than 7 years of age (regardless of gender), who’s activity level is equal to walking for 30 minutes at 4mph or 15-20 minutes of activity, such as aerobics or jogging on a daily basis.
-Spending a good part of the day on their feet.
+Kingsley would be suited for a handler older than 7 years of age (regardless of gender), who’s activity level is equal to walking for 30 minutes at 4mph or 15-20 minutes of activity a few times a day.
+He has the stamina and desire to work, so the handler should be prepared to take him out regularly in public.

 Kingsley’s rescue requires an application process and a signed training contract with Service Dog Express.